 Excerpts, Connecting Dot: A Kindred Revue (2024)

-Connecting Dot is an absurdist cabaret musical that contemplates: who preceded us, and how did their past relationships shape our present reality?
-Amy “Dot” Iaccarino is a twenty-something performer living in NYC.
-One night, she is visited by a divine presence, and the encounter flourishes into a miraculous vaudeville revue starring her ancestors.
-This work addresses generational trauma and existentialism by way of kitschy musical numbers sung by her family’s ghostly matriarchs, among them a grandiose narcissist, a jazz-singing mafiosa, and a rebellious immigrant from the Old World.
+Connecting Dot is an absurdist cabaret musical that addresses the existential crisis known as Jewish womanhood.
+Amy “Dot” Iaccarino is a starving actress moonlighting as a bartender in Hell’s Kitchen.
+On the eve of Rosh Hashanah, she is visited by a divine presence, and the encounter flourishes into a miraculous vaudeville revue starring her ancestors (among them: a grandiose narcissist, a jazz-singing mafiosa, and a rebellious immigrant from the Old World).
 Amy begins to see herself in their stories and mannerisms, and comes to terms with the centuries-long conflicts that live on through her.

 Split the Lark New Music Ensemble, fall recital.
 An Emily Dickinson setting for a Dickinson program.
 Shabnam Abedi, soprano Melissa Lisbao, violin Jake Shur, viola Brianna Tagliaferro, cello